Practice Assurance Regulations

-The Practice Assurance Committee (PAC) can offer Practice Assurance (PA) penalties to ICAEW members/firms for less serious compliance and/or conduct issues identified during Practice Assurance reviews.
+The Practice Assurance Committee (PAC) can offer Practice Assurance (PA) penalties to ICAEW members or firms for less serious compliance or conduct issues identified during Practice Assurance reviews.

-• They allow the PAC to apply a sanction more quickly for AML and other breaches (at the request of ICAEW's oversight regulators).
+- This process allows the PAC to deal with Practice Assurance matters more quickly by applying a sanction where appropriate, for example for AML breaches (at the request of ICAEW's oversight regulators).

 Referrals to the Conduct Committee